exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/07_Viewing Data via GraphQL/04_GraphQL Query Input Types/index.md

 }
 ```

 In practice, it appears that GraphQL does not enforce the use of Input Types as query arguments, although documentation and official samples recommend doing so.
-We can list fields with *Scalar* types directly in the `args` section of a query definition, something like
+We can list fields with *Scalar* types directly in the `args` section of a query definition, something like:

 ```
-export const getUser = {
+export const getUserSampleQuery = {
   type: UserType,
   description: 'User',
   args: {